gooderfreed/arena_c/README.md

 gcc -DDEBUG your_code.c arena_impl.c -o your_program
 ```

-Then, you can call `print_arena(arena)` or `print_fancy(arena)` to print detailed information about the arena's state to the console, which can be helpful for debugging memory allocation issues and understanding arena behavior.
+Then, you can call `print_arena(arena)` or `print_fancy(arena, 100)` to print detailed information about the arena's state to the console, which can be helpful for debugging memory allocation issues and understanding arena behavior.

 ### Customization